The Weary Chef

 Unlike American brunch, Turkish breakfast does not include coffee or any alcoholic beverages.
 Instead, black tea is served at traditional Turkish breakfasts.
 Feel free to substitute your favorite tea blend.

-However, if you want authenticity, bear in mind the fact that most people in Turkey only partake of herbal and green tea at bedtime.
+However, if you want authenticity, remember that most people in Turkey only enjoy herbal and green tea at bedtime.

 Typical Turkish Breakfast Recipes